react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 To match the iOS 26 design, the back button title is no longer shown by default on iOS 26.

-The `backImage` prop has been replaced with `backIcon` that accepts an icon object similar to `tabBarIcon` in Bottom Tab Navigator.
+The `backImage` prop has been replaced with the `icon` prop that accepts an icon object similar to `tabBarIcon` in Bottom Tab Navigator.
 It now supports using [Material Symbols](https://fonts.google.com/icons) on Android and [SF Symbols](https://developer.apple.com/sf-symbols/) on iOS.

 See [Elements](elements.md) for more details.